dthain/compilers-fa25/syllabus.md

 Class time and written homeworks will be organized around "low tech" where you practice on paper and pencil to develop your mental muscles.
-Programming assignments will be "high tech" and permit the use of AI assistants for coding, building on what you learned from "low tech".
+Programming assignments will be "high tech" and permit the use of AI assistants for coding, building on what you learned from "low tech" skills.

 ### Online Textbook